ideafarm/ipdos/README.md

 (5) Open a command prompt and execute:    " ideafarm "

 (6) Wait until the "IdeaFarm (tm) Elves" window is blank except for a single line: "adamlow ascii ...".
-When you see this, IdeaFarm (tm) Bundle has been built and "released".
+When you see this, IdeaFarm (tm) Bundle has been built.

 (7) press the 'e' key ; then press the '1' key .
 This opens the source file for "scratch adam 1", using the Rimstar Programmers' Editor.